The City of Kirkland is developing proposals for dog off-leash areas to re-purpose park or open space land

 - May 31, 2019: Staff conducted an internal workshop to determine best sites for exploration and develop 3-4 proposals, including anything needed to make each option successful, such as enforcement, construction, signage, accessibility and on-going maintenance.

-- TBD: Staff will present the options to City Council.
+- TBD: Staff will present the options to City Council along with feedback received from the community.

 Image: Dog unleashing entrance at Jasper's Park, one of Kirkland's current Dog Off-Leash Areas.